mockery/mockery/README.markdown

 ----------------------------

 To allow for a degree of fine-tuning, Mockery utilises a singleton configuration object to store a small subset of core behaviours.
-The two currently present
+The three currently present
 include:

-* Allowing the mocking of methods which do not actually exist
+* Option to allow/disallow the mocking of methods which do not actually exist
-* Allowing the existence of expectations which are never fulfilled (i.e. unused)
+* Option to allow/disallow the existence of expectations which are never fulfilled (i.e. unused)
+* Setter/Getter for added a parameter map for internal PHP class methods (Reflection cannot detect these automatically)

-By default, these behaviours are enabled.
+By default, the first two behaviours are enabled.
 Of course, there are situations where this can lead to unintended consequences.
 The mocking of non-existent methods may allow mocks based on real classes/objects to fall out of sync with the actual implementations, especially when some degree of integration testing (testing